-As of October 2019
+As of October 2021

-Over the past 42 years, the San Diego County Credit Union Holiday Bowl has made a significant impact in San Diego.
-As the only credit union across the country to sponsor a bowl game, we are often asked why we do it.
-For us, the answer is simple.
-The game is a holiday tradition in San Diego, it gives back to a charitable cause, generates tourism and tax dollars, creates memorable experiences and makes a powerful impact on the local economy.
+Over the past 43 years, the San Diego County Credit Union Holiday Bowl has made a significant impact in San Diego.
+The game is a holiday tradition.
+It gives back to a charitable cause, generates tourism and tax dollars, creates memorable experiences and makes a powerful impact on the local economy.
 SDCCU is proud to be the title sponsor of the game to help our hometown thrive during a time when the region's tourism industry is at its slowest.